BarryMode/Profile/dotfiles/README.md

-# Barry’s dotfiles
+# Barry's dotfiles

 <img alt="Screenshot of my shell prompt" src="https://user-images.githubusercontent.com/5648875/28853780-868ae394-76f8-11e7-8016-10965c9d0c2a.png" width="275">

 ## Installation

-**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
-Don’t blindly use my settings unless you know what that entails.
+**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don't want or need.
+Don't blindly use my settings unless you know what that entails.
 Use at your own risk!

 ### Using Git and the install script